 *If you’re a beginner, skiing lessons can be arranged.

-5. Meeting new people.
 It’s no secret that I’m a social person…not just in the web but in real life as well. ^_^ Skiing makes me meet a lot of people and it’s a good chance that I’d be able to use my knowledge of Japanese and Spanish.
-Most of the French people also know German, so I’m confortable around them.
+Most of the French people also know German, so I’m comfortable around them.
 Don’t worry though if you only know English, most of the attendants in ski resorts we’ve been to speak English.

-6. Shopping and night life.
 Believe it or not, the nightlife at ski resorts are as alive as in the other parts of the world.
 Having fun with friends, just chilling after works on the slope is surely the way to go.
-There are definitely places where you can shop and then hop for some drinks and fun at night.
+There are many places where you can shop and then hop for some drinks at night.
+Salzburg at night for one, going up on certain hills will give you a view of Salzburg as a sea of lights.
 Walking in a surrounding with low lights on, dressed properly to battle the cold, it’s also a good time to practice night photography. 🙂

 So gear up, dress your kids in layers as you would yourself and head to the Alps.
-If you’re still not for the slopes, snowfights and building snowmen would do. ^_^
+If you’re still not for the slopes, snowfights and building snowmen would do.
+I’m positive kids would remember these moments fondly, too. ^_^